 For parents and teachers, the best book out there is Sensory Processing Explained.
 I may be slightly biased since I am one of the authors, but it is such a wealth of information.
 The information is accessible and easy to understand.

-There are several books geared towards children regarding Sensory Processing Disorder and I have shared some in Our Favourite Books for Kids About Special Needs.
+There are several books geared towards children regarding Sensory Processing Disorder and I have shared some in Must Have Sensory Processing Books for Kids.

 Not all of our kids like weighted items but the ones that do, love them!
 We buy our weighted blankets, capes, neck rolls, and neck curves at Innovaid (you may recognize some of the models on their site as my kids!).